[CII] Emission in a Self-Regulated Interstellar Medium: Introduction

-While most simulations investigating the [CII]-SFR relation succeed in reproducing observations, albeit to different levels of success, they usually use either a constant metallicity or couple the metallicity evolution to the SFR in the galaxy. \cite{Lagache2018} used a semi-analytic approach to model the [CII]-SFR relation, and found a wide correlation between [CII] luminosity and metallicity, with a very large scatter of $~0.8$ dex. \cite{Vallini2015} varied the metallicity in a single snapshot of a zoom-in cosmological simulation, and found a positive trend in the [CII] luminosity-SFR ratio with metallicity. \cite{Olsen2015} found a weaker trend in the [CII] luminosity-SFR ratio with metallicity, but did not rule it out, as their results spanned a range of just over 0.5 dex in carbon metallicity.
+While most simulations investigating the [CII]--SFR relation succeed in reproducing observations, albeit to different levels of success, they usually use either a constant metallicity or couple the metallicity evolution to the SFR in the galaxy. \cite{Lagache2018} used a semi-analytic approach to model the [CII]--SFR relation, and found a wide correlation between [CII] luminosity and metallicity, with a very large scatter of $~0.8$ dex. \cite{Vallini2015} varied the metallicity in a single snapshot of a zoom-in cosmological simulation {where they accounted for contribution from PDRs using a sub-grid model,} and found a positive trend in the [CII]--SFR ratio with metallicity. \cite{Olsen2015} found a weaker trend in the [CII]--SFR ratio with metallicity, but did not rule it out, as their results spanned a range of just over 0.5 dex in carbon abundance. {In the high-resolution zoom simulations of \cite{Lupi2020}, the authors reproduced the positive correlation in the [CII]--SFR ratio found by \cite{Vallini2015}. \cite{Liang2023} found that the metallicity is the main driver of the variation in the [CII]--SFR relation for $z\geq4$ galaxies, but also claimed that the metallicity effect is cancelled out at lower redshifts by a decrease in the fraction of carbon mass in the form of C$^+$ due to conversion to C and CO.}

-\citet{HSvD21} (hereafter \citetalias{HSvD21}) performed high-resolution simulations of a SN driven, self-regulated ISM, with a mass resolution of 1 $M_{\odot}$, spatial resolution of $\sim$0.2 pc, and a timespan of 500 Myr.
+\citet{HSvD21} (hereafter \citetalias{HSvD21}) performed high-resolution simulations of an SN driven, self-regulated ISM, with a mass resolution of 1 $M_{\odot}$, spatial resolution of $\sim$0.2 pc, and a timespan of 500 Myr.
 A wide range of metallicities was considered from $Z^\prime=0.1$ to 3, where $Z^\prime \equiv Z/Z_{\odot}$ is the gas metallicity relative to solar.
 Their simulations cover the spatial range of dense molecular cores, and for a long enough simulation time such that clouds are allowed to form and disperse over several cycles.
 To investigate [CII] emission, radiative transfer calculations must be carried out.
 This involves calculating the excitation state of each gas particle, and solving the radiative transfer equation accounting for both emission and absorption, to create synthetic emission maps for the simulation snapshots.